‘It’s that sense of community:’ Local shops reflect on holiday sales, looking towards ‘Cyber Monday’ deals

 These stores aren’t losing any steam when it comes to offering deals.
 Local businesses across Eastern North Carolina worked hard to keep shoppers local rather than at big-box competitors.

 Jess-lee Ceravone is the owner of Halo Home in Greenville.
-She says, shopping locally brings that sense of community but also offers more routes to purchase than a major retailer.
+She said shopping locally brings that sense of community but also offers more routes to purchase than a major retailer.

 “It’s nice to come local because you have the warm and fuzzies so you’re able to feel and touch and meet your neighbors and meet people in the community so it’s really nice to be able to have that interaction with the community,” said Ceravone.
 “We have a lot of customers who FaceTime us and we actually are their personal shoppers.
 That’s actually become a thing.”